Illinois vs. Missouri Predictions, College Basketball BetMGM Promo Codes, & Picks - December 22

 Illinois Performance Insights

-- The Fighting Illini are outscoring opponents by 15.2 points per game with a +152 scoring differential overall.
-They put up 79.4 points per game (81st in college basketball) and allow 64.2 per outing (39th in college basketball).
+- The Fighting Illini average 79.4 points per game (81st in college basketball) while giving up 64.2 per outing (39th in college basketball).
+They have a +152 scoring differential overall and outscore opponents by 15.2 points per game.

-- Illinois comes out on top in the rebound battle by an average of 10.9 boards.
-It is recording 44.8 rebounds per game (fifth in college basketball) compared to its opponents' 33.9 per contest.
+- Illinois wins the rebound battle by an average of 10.9 boards.
+It is pulling down 44.8 rebounds per game (fifth in college basketball) compared to its opponents' 33.9 per contest.

-- The Fighting Illini rank 126th in college basketball with 97.6 points scored per 100 possessions, and 10th in college basketball defensively with 78.9 points conceded per 100 possessions.
+- The Fighting Illini average 97.6 points per 100 possessions on offense (127th in college basketball), and allow 78.9 points per 100 possessions (10th in college basketball).

-- Illinois has typically lost the turnover battle this season, committing 12.3 per game (221st in college basketball play) while forcing 9.3 (350th in college basketball).
+- Illinois has committed 3.0 more turnovers per game than its opponents, averaging 12.3 (223rd in college basketball play) while forcing 9.3 (350th in college basketball).

 Missouri Performance Insights

-- The Tigers have a +59 scoring differential, topping opponents by 5.4 points per game.
-They're putting up 75.5 points per game, 172nd in college basketball, and are giving up 70.1 per contest to rank 159th in college basketball.
+- The Tigers put up 75.5 points per game (173rd in college basketball) while allowing 70.1 per contest (160th in college basketball).
+They have a +59 scoring differential and outscore opponents by 5.4 points per game.

-- Missouri is 328th in college basketball at 32.5 rebounds per game.
-That's 4.4 fewer than the 36.9 its opponents average.
+- The 32.5 rebounds per game Missouri accumulates rank 328th in college basketball, 4.4 fewer than the 36.9 its opponents record.

-- Missouri knocks down 9.6 three-pointers per game (35th in college basketball), three more than its opponents.
+- Missouri connects on 9.6 three-pointers per game (36th in college basketball), 3.0 more than its opponents.

-- Missouri wins the turnover battle by 3.4 per game, committing 10.8 (93rd in college basketball) while its opponents average 14.2.
+- Missouri has had fewer turnovers than its opponents this season, committing 10.8 per game (93rd in college basketball) while forcing 14.2 (58th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.